mkvesala/CMPS14-ESP32-SignalK-gateway/README.md

    #define SK_PORT     3000 or whatever you have defined on SignalK server
    #define SK_TOKEN    "your_token"
    ```
+4. **SECURITY: make sure that `secrets.h` is listed in your `.gitignore` file**
-4. Connect CMPS14 and optionally LCD to the I2C pins of your ESP32 board
+5. Connect CMPS14 and optionally LCD to the I2C pins of your ESP32 board
-5. Connect and power up the ESP32 with the USB cable
+6. Connect and power up the ESP32 with the USB cable
-6. Compile and upload with Arduino IDE (ESP tools and required libraries installed)
+7. Compile and upload with Arduino IDE (ESP tools and required libraries installed)
-7. Open browser --> navigate to ESP32 webserver's ip-address for web UI (make sure you are in the same network with the ESP32)
+8. Open browser --> navigate to ESP32 webserver's ip-address for web UI (make sure you are in the same network with the ESP32)

 Calibration procedure is documented on CMPS14 [datasheet](https://www.robot-electronics.co.uk/files/cmps14.pdf)

 ## Todo

-- Replace the timers within `loop()` with separate tasks on pinned to core 0 and 1 to improve performance
+- Replace the timers within `loop()` with separate tasks pinned to core 0 and 1 to improve performance
 - Finish the hardware setup by soldering all wiring instead of using jumper wires and row headers

 ## Debug